-Revenue Recognition - USD\$ 22,816,266 Refer to Note 5 to the Financial Report The key audit matter How the matter was addressed in our audit Revenue recognition is a key audit matter due to the significant audit effort required by us to test the Group's revenue, given: the significance of revenue to the financial statements; the high degree of estimation required to determine the consideration receivable for Durable Medical Equipment (DME) product sales; each customer contract including varying stipulations such as product sales, advance deposits, true-up payments, and minimum orders.
-These variations necessitate additional effort from the audit team to evaluate the timing and measurement of revenue recognised by the Group, as well as the associated contract liabilities; the Group having manual processes and controls which may increase the risk of error in recognition of revenue at the end of the reporting period due to differing terms of trade and differing delivery terms of customer contracts.
-Our procedures included: We evaluated the appropriateness of the Group's revenue recognition policies against AASB 15 Revenue from Contracts with Customers and our understanding of the business and industry practice.
-Additionally, we examined new and modified contracts to assess the Group's revenue recognition policies.
-We assessed the Group's recognition and estimation of revenue receivable for a sample of DME products through: Examination of the underlying arrangements; Evaluating the key assumption in the estimate, being expected receipts as a percentage of amounts billed, by 1) comparing the percentage of receipts received to that previously recognised as receivables, comparing this historical percentage used to the percentage applied by the Group in the current year estimate, and assessing circumstances at the end of the current year, using our industry knowledge, and 2) on a sample basis, comparing actual receipts after year-end to those estimated.
-For a sample of transactions across customer contracts, we tested revenue recognition and measurement for the various stipulations, including product sales, advance deposits, true-up payments and minimum orders, by:
+natter was addressed in our audit lures included: aluated the appropriateness of the Group's e recognition policies against AASB 15 ue from Contracts with Customers and our tanding of the business and industry aluated the appropriateness of the Group's e recognition policies against AASB 15 ue from Contracts with Customers and our e.
+Additionally, we examined new and ed contracts to assess the Group's revenue ition policies. sessed the Group's recognition and tion of revenue receivable for a sample of roducts through: Examination of the underlying arrangements; Evaluating the key assumption in the estimate, being expected receipts as a percentage of amounts billed, by 1, comparing the percentage of receipts received to that previously recognise as receivables, comparing this historical percentage used to the percentage applied by the Group in the current year estimate, and assessing circumstances at the end the current year, using our industry knowledge, and 2) on a sample basis comparing actual receipts after year- end to those estimated. ample of transactions across customer C